 For the latest travel warnings and alerts around the world, read about lockdowns and border restrictions.

-The Samoan government has announced that from 26 March, all international travel to and from Samoa by plane will stop until further notice.
+The Samoan Government has announced a State of Emergency and from 26 March 2021, all international travel to and from Samoa by plane will stop until further notice unless approved by the Samoan Government due to exceptional circumstances, e.g. repatriation.
+In these exceptional circumstances, travelers including crew are now required to be fully vaccinated before entry into Samoa with any vaccine pre-qualified by WHO.
+For further details please see https://www.health.gov.ws/.
 International cruise ships and yachts will not be allowed entry into Samoa until a later date.

 Follow the advice of the World Health Organization: Wash your hands consistently, maintain at least 3ft (1m) distance between yourself and anyone who is coughing or sneezing, and if you have a fever, cough and difficulty breathing, seek medical care early (call before visiting your doctor).